jorgenpt/rugs/README.md

 RUGS does not (currently) support an SSL certificate.
-You should run it on a machine which is not accessible directly from the internet, and configure an endpoint in front of it which handles HTTPS -- e.g. an AWS ALB or your own nginx instance. **THIS IS IMPORTANT**, because the authentication is just HTTP Basic Auth, and so it'll be sent in plaintext over the wire if you're not using HTTPS.
+You should run it on a machine which is not accessible directly from the internet, and configure an endpoint in front of it which handles HTTPS -- e.g. an AWS ALB or your own nginx instance.

+**THIS IS IMPORTANT**, because the authentication is just HTTP Basic Auth, and so it'll be sent in plaintext over the wire if you're not using HTTPS.
 If you're not using HTTPS, make sure RUGS is only accessible from a local network (in which case you can also leave `RUGS_USER_AUTH` empty).

+You can also look at [examples/docker-compose.yml](/examples/docker-compose.yml) for a complete setup that supports HTTPS by automatically requesting a certificate from Let's Encrypt.

 ### Environment variables